-Fried Kielbasa and Cabbage is a classic skillet dish that is economical and easy to prepare any time of the year.
-This quick and simple recipe includes Andouille sausage and bacon and is ready in under 20 minutes.
+This quick and simple recipe includes kielbasa and bacon and is ready in under 20 minutes.

-Kielbasa and Cabbage Stir Fry Recipe
+Kielbasa and Cabbage Recipe

-- This recipe makes a BIG batch of fried cabbage…there’s plenty to around.
+This recipe makes a BIG batch of fried cabbage…there’s plenty to around.

 Fried Cabbage with Kielbasa and Bacon